Minuet (Napoleon)

 The most common health concerns include Polycystic Kidney Disease (PKD), Lordosis (spinal curvature), Pectus Excavatum.
 Regular veterinary checkups (as recommended by the AVMA for all companion animals), genetic screening from breeders, maintaining a healthy weight, and dental care all contribute to longevity.
 Pet insurance can help manage unexpected veterinary costs.

-How long do Minuet (Napoleon)s live?
+How long do Minuet (Napoleon) live?

-Minuet (Napoleon)s typically live 12-16 years.
+Minuet (Napoleon) typically live 12-16 years.
 With proper nutrition, regular veterinary care, an enriching indoor environment, and attention to breed-specific health concerns, many cats of this breed live long, healthy lives.
 Indoor-only cats generally live significantly longer than those with outdoor access.

 Minuet (Napoleon) May Be Great For: